James-Leslie/llm-quickstarts/README.md

 # llm-quickstarts
-Example notebooks for doing LLM things
+Example notebooks for doing LLM things.

+Most of the notebooks are simply lifted from the [Langchain Python docs](https://python.langchain.com/docs)

 # Setup